SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

 ---

-3.1.
-Make sure that you are loged in your SAP BTP Cloud Foundry environment.
-Therefore, you need an API Endpoint. **Open the SAP BTP Trial Cockpit in a new tab** (you still need the SAP Business Application) and navigate to your dev space.
+3.1. <a name="cfcli" Make sure that you are loged in your SAP BTP Cloud Foundry environment.
+Therefore, you need an API Endpoint. **Open the SAP BTP Trial Cockpit in a new tab** (you still need the SAP Business Application) and navigate to your dev space.</a>

    ![Space Overview](./images/dev_space.png)